johnian/remonduk/README.md

 	2] spring
 	3] constant

-	-> implement damping forces so system doesn't blow up

 for juliono:

-	tethers have a max distance they can extend update comments
+	update comments
 	add file comments at top

-	tethers are like springs - try to keep at an equilibrium point - pull when too far away - push when too close

 	things that don't move
 	anchor them to boundaries